We explore potentially life-saving advanced driver assistance system technology.

 - While we still believe autonomous driving is in our future, it is likely to be further away than we expect owing to significant challenges.

-Motor-vehicle accidents in the US have markedly increased over the last several years with an estimated 20,175 people dying in crashes in the first half of 2022 alone.
+Motor-vehicle accidents in the US have markedly increased over the last few years with an estimated 20,175 people dying in crashes in the first half of 2022 alone.
 US Transportation Secretary Pete Buttigieg responded that “these deaths are preventable, not inevitable, and we should act accordingly.”

 Fully autonomous vehicles (AVs) could offer a solution to this sobering statistic, given their potential to reduce traffic accidents and save lives.
 However, AVs still have significant challenges to overcome and an unknown runway until adoption.
 In the meantime, there is a segment of the automobile industry that is already increasing vehicle safety.
 Specifically, companies are developing advanced driver assistance systems (ADASs) to reduce traffic accidents that occur from driver error.
 We believe that, as investors, we can contribute to solving driver-error incidents by investing in technology that increases driver attentiveness and awareness, potentially reducing accidents and fatalities.